-Tabs in the U.S. Army are awarded permanently for individual skills.
-There are four permanent individual skill/marksmanship tabs authorized for wear by the U.S. Army, but only three may be worn at one time:
+Tabs of the United States Army are awarded permanently for individual skills.
+There are four permanent individual skill/marksmanship tabs authorized for wear by the US Army, but only three may be worn at one time:

 - President’s Hundred Tab